-Freelance technical writers are usually paid using one of the following models:
+Freelance technical writers are usually charge using one of the following pricing models:

-- Per project – best for longer jobs (and often a good way to secure a discount)
+- Per project (PREFERRED): best for longer jobs (and often a good way to secure a discount)

 Payment per word